Restaurant HVAC Maintenance

 Technician sign-off sheet..
 Dated technician certification of work completed, used by operators to demonstrate due diligence if a Title 24 audit or health inspection raises HVAC-related findings.

-Top restaurant hvac violations in Long Beach
+Top restaurant hvac maintenance violations in Long Beach

 Inadequate ventilation accounts for 7% of Long Beach health inspection violations — one of the most direct consequences of deferred HVAC and exhaust maintenance, particularly in Cambodia Town's older strip-mall kitchens with limited access panels.